Does Insulin Load Matter? How to Calculate and Use It | InsulinGuru

 Why the total matters more than individual foods

-None of those four foods has an especially alarming insulin index score on its own.
-Yet together they generate a meal insulin load of 321 — a substantial combined signal that demands a sharp and sustained insulin response.
+Together they generate a meal insulin load of 336 — a substantial combined signal that demands a sharp and sustained insulin response.

 This is why insulin load as a concept is more actionable than individual insulin index scores alone.
 It shifts your attention from "Is this food okay?" to "What is this entire meal doing to my insulin?"